Rwppy/fyp2/FYP_REPORT_INFORMATION_PACK.md

 ### 3.2.1 Justification

-**Questionnaire** was chosen because the target users are **private car drivers**.
+**Questionnaire** was chosen because the target users are **active private-car drivers who plan their own trips**.
 A short survey can reach many respondents quickly and at low cost.
-It is suitable for asking closed questions (yes/no, rating scales) about fuel cost importance, interest in CO₂ information, and willingness to use a savings leaderboard.
+It is suitable for closed questions about fuel cost importance, interest in CO₂ information, and willingness to use a savings leaderboard. **Purposive sampling with screening questions** ensures that only qualified respondents—those who drive regularly, use navigation apps, and pay for fuel—provide opinions, rather than any car owner who may rarely drive or never choose routes.

 **Observation** was chosen because navigation behaviour is **action-based**.
 Watching how users search for places, compare routes, and follow GPS directions reveals problems that they may not report in a survey—for example, whether fuel or cost information is visible, or whether the interface is easy to use on a phone.